demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

 In testing/staging proceess, you can do the following:

-- Utilize 3rd party CI/CD Solutions, such as Circle CI, Jenkins, etc.
+- Utilize 3rd party CI/CD Solutions, such as CircleCI, Jenkins, etc.
 - Run validations and automated tests from a testing server as part of a build process.
 - Run test playbooks.